craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### USE: One or more Wounds
 'It hurts.
 The hurt feels good.
 Let's keep going.'

-You gain a number of stacks of the 'Regeneration' [[Emboldenment]] equal to your Constitution Modifier.
+You gain a number of stacks of the 'Regeneration' [[Emboldenment]] equal to your Constitution Modifier or 1, whichever is greater.

 You may only use this feature once between Long Rests.